d3/d3-axis/README.md

 <a name="_axis" href="#_axis">#</a> <i>axis</i>(<i>selection</i>)

 Render the axis to the given [selection](https://github.com/d3/d3-selection) of SVG containers (either SVG or G elements).
-In the future, this method may support accepting a transition instead of a selection (for animating changes to an axis).
-It may also accept a canvas 2D rendering context.
+In the future, this method may support accepting a transition instead of a selection for animating changes to an axis; it may also accept a canvas 2D rendering context.

 <a name="axis_scale" href="#axis_scale">#</a> <i>axis</i>.<b>scale</b>([<i>scale</i>])